-Policing Iraq (University of California Press March 2021) chronicles the efforts of the Kurdistan Regional Government of Iraq to rebuild their police force and criminal justice system in the wake of the US invasion.
+Policing Iraq (University of California Press, 2021) chronicles the efforts of the Kurdistan Regional Government of Iraq to rebuild their police force and criminal justice system in the wake of the US invasion.
 Jesse S. G. Wozniak conducted ethnographic research during multiple stays in Iraqi Kurdistan, observing such signpost moments as the Arab Spring, the official withdrawal of coalition forces, the rise of the Islamic State, and the return of US forces.
 By investigating the day-to-day reality of reconstructing a police force during active hostilities, Wozniak demonstrates how police are integral to the modern state’s ability to effectively rule and how the failure to recognize this directly contributed to the destabilization of Iraq and the rise of the Islamic State.
 The reconstruction process ignored established practices and scientific knowledge, instead opting to create a facade of legitimacy masking a police force characterized by low pay, poor recruits, and a training regimen wholly unsuited to a constitutional democracy.
 Ultimately, Wozniak argues, the United States never intended to build a democratic state but rather to develop a dependent client to serve its neoimperial interests.

-Advance praise for Policing Iraq:
+Praise for Policing Iraq:

 “Wozniak has produced a rare gem—a book rooted in grounded data and analysis from inside the US effort to secure its footing in Iraq.
 Its implications for the future of exporting US policing internationally are daunting.”—Peter Kraska, editor of Militarizing the American Criminal Justice System